 Fortify the Floors

 Plastic sheeting offers a cheap covering for your floors while you slap paint on the walls and ceiling, but it’s slippery, unwieldy, and likely to cause accidents.
-If you want a hassle-free painting experience, try canvas drop cloths instead.
+If you want a hassle-free painting experience, try one of the top interior painting tips instead: use canvas drop cloths.
 They cost more, but you can throw them in the washing machine at the end of a long day of painting.

 Pick a Primer